NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ### TL;DR

+It is now my personal recommendation to use feedforward control whether or not you have dead wheels or drive encoders.
+I have found the feedfowrard control to be much faster in tuning and a lot easier to manage in general.
+Relying on the internal PID for velocity control can prove to be quite frustrating.
+It is quite the fickle controller sometimes.
+If you find it to actually work for you, then feel free to do so.
+However, many will find that feedforward control (even if you have drive encoders) is a lot easier to tune and manage.
+If you do find that you have odd oscillation issues, especially once you start incorporating the follower PID, it is recommended that you switch to feedforward control.

+**Outdated recommendation for posterity:**

 - If you have only drive encoders, no dead wheels -> you're going to tune velocity PID
 - If you have only dead wheels, no drive encoders -> you're going to tune feedforward
 - If you have both, dead wheels and drive encoders -> you're going to tune velocity PID